 The jungle is a considerable step up from the Caves.
 Littered with frogs, exploding frogs, spike idols, piranhas, man eating plants, and "Jaws", this is the second state of play.
-Unique to the Jungle is random events where zombies and vampires populate the level.
-Also, when players bomb tombstones marked ASH in the Jungle, a shotgun can be obtained.
+Random events include:

 The Ice Caves are considerably easier than the previous floors, with subtle differences.
-The Ice Caves have little traction, meaning the player can slip and slide all over, and there is no enclosed floor, meaning the player can plummet to their deaths.
-As well as the aforementioned perils, there are also Yetis, Alien spaceships, and a boss Psychic Alien.
+The Ice Caves have little traction, meaning the player can slip and slide all over, and there is no enclosed floor, meaning the player can plummet to their deaths in The Abyss.
+In addition to the aforementioned perils, there are also Yetis, Alien spaceships, and a boss Psychic Alien.

 The Ancient Ruins are the final standard levels in Spelunky.
 Featuring Lava pits, crush traps, earlier traps, Worshipers of Olmec, amongst many other environmental hazards, this is a test of any true Spelunker's mettle.

 Hell is the true final world accessible through the secret second exit of Level 4-4 after fighting Olmec.
 The exit can only be accessed with the Book of the Dead, located in the City of Gold.
 Hell features horned Devils, Vampires, and Succubi who pose as damsels.
 Spike traps, lava pits and swinging spike balls are also plentiful.
 The final boss, King Yama, awaits in his throne room on level 5-4.